xuchen66/sphinx-emdocs/source/serialEM-note-utilize-jpg-file-format.rst

    ReduceImage A 2
    SaveToOtherFile A JPG JPG $root-$z.jpg

-It can be used after save MRC image for each exposure, like below:
+It can be used after saving MRC image for each exposure, like below:

 .. code-block:: ruby

+   Record
    Save
    CallFunction MyFuncs::AToJPG